tyconsulting/blog.tyang.github.io/_posts/2011-05-26-sccm-health-check-powershell-script-updated-to-version-3-3.md

 I’ve also been told the DNS check does not work well when SQL DB is on a cluster.
 I don’t have access to a SQL cluster where I can diagnose the problem.
 So please just be aware.

 The script can be downloaded <a href="http://blog.tyang.org/wp-content/uploads/2011/05/SCCM-Health-Check-v3.3.zip"><strong>here</strong></a>.
-Please remember to customise the “Health-Check.XML” file before running it.
+Please remember to customise the "Health-Check.XML" file before running it.